-In the Settings menu (also see section "3.5.3.
-Configuration via the menu") in the group DC terminal is an option State after power ON in which the user can determine the condition of the DC output after power-up.
-Factory setting here is Off, meaning that the DC output will always be switched off after power-up.
-Restore means that the last condition will be restored, either on or off.
+In the Settings menu (also see section "3.4.3.
+Configuration via the menu") in the group DC input is an option State after power ON in which the user can determine the condition of the DC input after power-up.
+Factory setting here is Off, meaning that the DC input will always be switched off after power-up.
+Restore means that the last condition will be restored, either on or off, so the selection here must be considered carefully.

 All set values are always saved and restored.